Skip to main content

 Top-of-the-line security is essential to any business, and as companies grow, they often find themselves with more risks than just their assets.
 This blog will show you how to make your security processes more efficient and effective with the Microsoft Zero Trust model and help reduce the security risk in your environment.

-In the past, most organizations focused on protecting network access with on-premise equipment, firewalls, and VPNs (Virtual Private Networks), assuming that everything within your network was safe.
-But as corporate data footprints have expanded to sit outside your corporate network to live in the cloud, on-prem, or hybrid across both, the Zero Trust security model has evolved to address a more holistic set of attack vectors.
+In the past, most organizations focused on protecting network access with on-premise equipment, firewalls, and VPNs (Virtual Private Networks), assuming that everything within the network was safe.
+However, as corporate data footprints have expanded to sit outside the corporate network and live in the cloud, on-prem, or hybrid across both, the Microsoft Zero Trust security model has evolved to address a more holistic set of attack vectors.

 Zero Trust is important for your organization because it can protect your assets from attackers.
+Unlike traditional security models that assume everything inside the network is safe, Zero Trust operates under the principle that no one can be trusted by default, whether inside or outside the network.
 Here are some reasons why you should care about it:

 ☑️ IT security is complex: Many devices, users, and connections can access corporate data from everywhere.
 It's challenging to keep track of everything - not only because it would take too much time but also because you can’t be sure what needs security attention.

 ☑️ A “Trusted network” security strategy can put you in danger: You might believe you can trust your network in your data center, but what if someone outside was already compromised?
-And this includes when you have services that are local and accessible only through one port or device.
+And this includes when you have local services accessible only through one port or device.

 ☑️ Assets evolving beyond the network: Introducing new cloud services and hosting solutions adds another layer that needs attention, with secure access controls at every turn, which requires more than just tooling up - you also need security expertise that isn't always available in-house.

 ☑️ Attackers shift to identity attacks: ID theft is a big problem.
-It all starts with identity because it’s easier to capture and compromise than find an entry point into your network, which overwhelms security teams as they try desperately to figure out how this happened before more information gets leaked.
+It all starts with identity because it’s easier to capture and compromise than find an entry point into your network.
+This overwhelms security teams as they try desperately to figure out how this happened before more information gets leaked.

-What are the three Principles of Zero Trust Security Model? 📝
+What Are the Three Principles of the Zero Trust Security Model?

-There are three principles to keep in mind regarding security: verify explicitly, use least privilege access, and assume breach.
-These three principles can be applied across your digital estate for your identities, devices, apps, network, infrastructure, and data.
+There are three Zero-Trust principles regarding security: verify explicitly, use least privilege access, and assume breach.
+These three zero-trust principles can be applied across your digital estate, including your identities, devices, apps, network, infrastructure, and data.

 ☑️ Verify Explicitly: Authenticate and authorize access based on all the available data points, including the user's identity, location, device, health data classification, and anomalies.